-The industrial water demand is expected to increase from 503 MGD in 2020 to 521 MGD in 2060.
+The industrial water demand is expected to increase from 491 MGD in 2020 to 504 MGD in 2060.
 Figure 7 compares the 2020 and 2060 industrial water demand by industry sub-sector.
 Note that the 2020 distribution of water demand by sub-sector is different from that shown in Figure 2, which is limited to reported permit withdrawals.
 Data for Figure 7 include industrial water use supplied by municipal water systems, which increases the volumes for each sub-sector.
 The additional 11 MGD of municipal water supply for the paper and forest product sector is primarily for domestic water use.
-Food processing uses 18 MGD and manufacturing uses 9 MGD of municipally-supplied water.
+Food processing uses 12 MGD and manufacturing uses 8 MGD of municipally-supplied water.
 In addition, the 2020 water demand estimate shown in Figure 7 represents only those that have active EPD withdrawal permits.
-Figure 2 reflects the 10-year average of EPD permittees over the 10-year period.
+Figure 2 reflects the 10-year average of statewide industrial EPD permittees over the 10-year period.
 Permitted water withdrawals for the mining sector have declined in recent years thus the 2020 mining water demand shown in Figure 7 is less than the 10-year average shown in Figure 2.

-Figure 8 illustrates the 2060 industrial water demand by county.
+Figure 8 illustrates the 2060 industrial water demand by county for the 10 water planning regions outside of the Metro District.
 Table 1 summarizes the industrial water demand forecast by planning region and industry sub-sector.
 Table 2 summarizes the industrial water demand forecast by planning region and county.
+Table 3 shows the industrial water demand forecast by water source.
+Note that some industries obtain their water from municipal water systems.
+Table 4 shows that 59 percent of food processing facilities and 17 percent of manufacturing industries rely on municipal water systems.
+Mining and paper facilities may use a small amount of municipal water for employee use.

 Figure 3.
-2020 Paper and Forest Products Sub-sector Water Demand by County in MGD
+2020 Paper and Forest Products Sub-Sector Water Demand by County in MGD